jdfr228/PS1-Disc-Based-Game-ID/README.md

 ### NTSC-J
 - SCPH-3500**
+- SCPH-5000 (may be a bad dump per PSXDEV)
 - SCPH-5500
 - SCPH-7000 (should work for 9000 as well)
 - SCPH-7003 (identical to NTSC-U/C SCPH-5501)